 What happened to volume four, number one?

-If you’re interested in taking a look at the magazine, you can find some issues of Weird Tales original edition and free to read here.
+If you’re interested in taking a look at the magazine, you can find some issues of Weird Tales digital edition and free to read here.